Embed This Data

 - FDI Inflow:

-Thailand’s top individual income tax rate is 37 percent, and its top corporate tax rate has fallen to 20 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden is equal to 16 percent of gross domestic income.
-Government expenditures equate to 23 percent of GDP.
-Public debt is equivalent to about 45 percent of the domestic economy.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 20 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 16.5 percent of total domestic income.
+Government spending has amounted to 22.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.1 percent of GDP.
+Public debt is equivalent to 43.1 percent of GDP.